joswayski/Lightsail-Setup-Custom-Domain-SSL/README.md

 Click `create` and add two `A` records

-The first one should be `@` in the first box on the left and `Resolves to` should be the static IP address we created a few steps ago
+The first one should be `@` in the `Subdomain` and `Resolves to` should be the static IP address we created a few steps ago

 ![rs](images/arcrd1.png)

-Your second one should be `www` in the first box and once more, select your static IP
+Your second subdomain should be `www` in the first box and once more, select your static IP

 ![added](images/addedARecords.png)

-Add the name servers that Amazon provides you to your domain in your registrar's settings.
+Add the name servers that Amazon provides you to your domain in your domain `DNS` settings.
 The following is for Google Domains:

 ![ns](images/namesrvr.png)
 ![gd](images/gdns.png)